-Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with the offer and sale of the ordinary shares by us.
+Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, which are expected to be incurred in connection with the offer and sale of the ADSs by us.
 With the exception of the SEC registration fee, Nasdaq supplemental listing fee and the Financial Industry Regulatory Authority filing fee, all amounts are estimates.

 SEC registration fee \$

 Nasdaq listing fee

 Financial Industry Regulatory Authority filing fee

 Printing and engraving expenses

 Legal fees and expenses

 Accounting fees and expenses

-Transfer agent fees

 Miscellaneous

 Total \$